pnp/powershell/documentation/Get-PnPTeamsTeam.md

 ## DESCRIPTION

 Allows to retrieve list of Microsoft Teams teams.
-By using `Identity` it is possible to retrieve a specifi team.
+By using `Identity` it is possible to retrieve a specific team.

 ## EXAMPLES